 The same FG2421, showing the effects in game.

 Where are the full array gaming monitors?
 But that's not the only deficiency in gaming monitors, not even the biggest one.
 The biggest problem with LCD computer monitors, aside from QC, is that high end ones are only using TN or IPS panels.
-TN is the ideal LCD for super high refresh rate competitive gaming monitors, like the ASUS 180 Hz and upcoming 240 Hz monitors, since image quality is almost irrelevant there.
-But IPS is a useless waste of time, especially the rather poor IPS panels used by IPS gaming monitors (144 Hz models especially).
+TN is the ideal LCD for super high refresh rate competitive gaming monitors, like the ASUS 180 Hz and 240 Hz monitors, since image quality is almost irrelevant there.
+But IPS is a useless waste of time at least without full array local dimming with hundreds of dimming zones, especially the rather poor IPS panels used by IPS gaming monitors (144 Hz models especially).
 These IPS monitors set new records for highest amount of IPS glow ever, it ruins image quality rather than enhances it compared to TN.

 An anti-glare coating removed.
 This is why they ruin image quality so much.